Microporous material

-A microporous material is a material containing pores with diameters less than 2 nm.
+A microporous material is a material containing pores with typical sizes less than 2 nm in diameter.
+Microporous materials, like mesoporous materials, are a subset of nanoporous materials.
 Examples of microporous materials include zeolites and metal-organic frameworks.
 Porous materials are classified into several kinds by their size.
 The recommendations of a panel convened by the International Union of Pure and Applied Chemistry (IUPAC) are: